 For all things type.

-I’m completely hooked on portfolio sites.
+I’m hooked on portfolio sites.
 When I worked as an editor for the book publishers friends of ED, a great part of the job was browsing portfolios to commission new authors to write about web design.

 While it’s easy to get hung up thinking that your own portfolio sucks, portfolio sites can often be the most inspiring.
 Here are four of my favourites: